sergiimatusEPAM/TestWorkload/README.md

 - create raw(hosted) repository called `dotnet-sample` and uncheck box "Validate format"

 ### at Jenkins:
-- Place name of Docker Image is going to be used to build dotnet application at "Jenkins on Mesos" plugin.
+- Place name of Docker Image which is going to be used to build dotnet application at "Jenkins on Mesos" plugin.
+I.e. `sergiimatusepam/dotnet-builder`

   Go to Manage Jenkins -> Configure System -> follow "Advanced" after "Mesos Cloud" section -> follow "Advanced" after "Use Docker Containerizer" -> Use `sergiimatusepam/dotnet-builder:latest`
   Also you may use your own image, see `DockerFile.jenkins.windows.slave` file for pre-configuration, depending on your needs.